D2G2Project/KGLinkPrediction/sudtirol/graphmaterialization/README.md

 - Co-occurrence relation between POIs
 - WIP - Additional properties
   - NOTE: Literal properties are not included in the graph e.g. name, description, etc.
+- No distinction between OSM data structures such as nodes, ways and relations is made in the graph, as such they all use the same IRI template.